ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/rest_requests.md

 The model allows combining criteria using the logical operators `AND`, `OR` and `NOT`.

-Almost all [Search Criteria](search_criteria_reference.md#search-criteria) are available in REST API.
+Most [Search Criteria](search_criteria_reference.md#search-criteria) are available in REST API.
 The suffix `Criterion` is added when used with REST API.

-Almost all [Sort Clauses](sort_clause_reference.md#sort-clauses) are available too.
+Most [Sort Clauses](sort_clause_reference.md#sort-clauses) are available too.
 They require no additional prefix or suffix.

 The search request has a `Content-Type: application/vnd.ibexa.api.ViewInput+xml` or `+json` header to specify the format of its body's payload.
 The root node is `<ViewInput>` and it has two mandatory children: `<identifier>` and `<Query>`.